Darxo/Hardened/README.md

 - Add tooltip about remaining duration of **Arrow to the Knee** effect
 - Corpses will now display the round, in which they were created
 - Play equip sfx, when NPCs swap weapons during combat
+- Combat Log entries about Armor Items taking damage now also display the armor value before the hit
+- Combat Log entries about Hitpoints taking damage now also display the hitpoint value before the hit
 - Print combat log for hitpoint damage dealt, when an attack kills the target and include the hitpoints of the target before the kill
 - **Fling Back** (used by Unholds) now has an animation delay of 250ms (down from 750ms)
 - The automatic camera level calculation is improved, especially while in mountanious terrain.
 Your camera level is now automatically adjusted when moving up or down terrain